Nancypatel1103/ComplianceClient/Social-media-blog/social-media-blog.md

    ![image-1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/670814db-6f3f-4532-a79d-52493b86d32b)

-**2.** The query will redirect to a custom service with **parameters State, client secret, client, and callback URL**.
+**2.** When this action is taken, custom service is redirected, and there, parameters like the **callback URL, client secret, state, and client are sent for additional processing**.

 ### Step 3: User Verification

 An essential part of the authentication process is user verification, which makes sure that only people with permission can access the services they want.

-**1.** Enter their **Username and Password** for user verification. [i.e => /auth/custom-data/callback code=1234567&state=eyJnd19pZCI6IjY0ZmVkZWFiNGQ2MjIxM2Y0NDMzYmNjNiIsImNsaWVudF9tYWMiOiJjNDo0YjpkMjowMDo3ZjpkOCIsInNzaWQiOiJuZXdTU0lEIiwiaXAiOiIxOTIuMTY4LjEuMjA1IiwiaWQiOiI2NTAwMmZlNzMzMTc3MzJkNTFlNDgyMjIiLCJnd19hZGRyZXNzIjoiMTkyLjE2OC4xLjEiLCJnd19wb3J0IjoiMjA2MCIsInJlZGlyZWN0X3VybCI6Imh0dHAlM0ElMkYlMkYxOTIuMTY4LjEuMSUzQTIwNjAlMkZ3aWZpZG9nJTJGYXV0aCUzRnRva2VuJTNEIiwibW9kZSI6ImN1c3RvbS1kYXRhIn0= ]
+**1.** Enter their **Username and Password** for user verification.
+To verify their identity, the user is prompted to input their username and password associated with the selected social media platform [i.e => /auth/custom-data/callback code=1234567&state=eyJnd19pZCI6IjY0ZmVkZWFiNGQ2MjIxM2Y0NDMzYmNjNiIsImNsaWVudF9tYWMiOiJjNDo0YjpkMjowMDo3ZjpkOCIsInNzaWQiOiJuZXdTU0lEIiwiaXAiOiIxOTIuMTY4LjEuMjA1IiwiaWQiOiI2NTAwMmZlNzMzMTc3MzJkNTFlNDgyMjIiLCJnd19hZGRyZXNzIjoiMTkyLjE2OC4xLjEiLCJnd19wb3J0IjoiMjA2MCIsInJlZGlyZWN0X3VybCI6Imh0dHAlM0ElMkYlMkYxOTIuMTY4LjEuMSUzQTIwNjAlMkZ3aWZpZG9nJTJGYXV0aCUzRnRva2VuJTNEIiwibW9kZSI6ImN1c3RvbS1kYXRhIn0= ]

    ![image-2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/e0abee1d-5e5e-4caa-acd3-da38c1bae28c)